 These dark brown and black ants can grow up to 3.3mm.

-Like many ants on this list, they prefer eating sweets, dead insects and greasy food.
-Our crumbs and trash attract pavement ants into our homes.
+Like many ants on this list, they prefer eating sweets, dead insects, and greasy food.
+Your crumbs and trash attract pavement ants into your home.
 They’ll slip into cracks in the foundation and build nests in walls and insulation.

 Pavement ants don’t favor one area of the United States, so it’s likely you may spot them.
 Be careful where you step, you might just stomp on an ant.

+Headdresses not included.
 They walk like an Egyptian.
 Okay, so maybe they don’t do the sand dance, but pharaoh ants are believed to originate from Africa.
-They can now be found throughout most of the United States but they have a soft spot for the South.
+They can now be found throughout most of the United States, but they have a soft spot for the South.